MAIN SUBJECT AREAS

 Easter Partnership and the infrastructure

-- Infrastructural dimension of cooperation on the frontiers of the Union
+- Transport and infrastructure – basis and reality of cooperation on the frontiers of the Union

 - Airports, ports and border crossings